 The Beau Biden Cancer Moonshot Initiative has provided a much-needed, albeit temporary, predictable increase in funding for the NCI.
 In its seven years, it has initiated many new clinical trial networks and established an infrastructure to conduct cancer research and share resources on a massive scale.
 However, funding for the Moonshot will expire on September 30, 2022.
 Additional, sustained investments are required beyond FY 2023 to build on the infrastructure created by the Cancer.

 In 2022, the Biden Administration established the Advanced Research Projects Agency for Health, or ARPA-H. This new agency is tasked with focusing on high-risk, high-reward, translational research.
 ASCO has supported the creation of ARPA-H, developing a set of guiding principles for the new agency.
 Congress has already provided $1 billion in funding to assist with creating the agency in FY 2022.

-ASCO is urging Congress to continue building on its investment in cancer research to maintain the pace of scientific discovery and continue progress against cancer.
+The Association for Clinical Oncology will continue to advocate for funding for the NIH, NCI, and ARPA-H to continue building on the nation’s investment in cancer research to maintain the pace of scientific discovery and continue progress against cancer.